-26 of the most stunning spots in Africa
+25 of Africa's most amazing places to visit

 10. Nyika Plateau National Park, Malawi

-Nyika, Malawi's largest park, is one of the most unusual in Africa with a plateau cut by numerous rivers that reach Lake Malawi by way of waterfalls off the eastern edge of the mountains.
+Nyika, the largest national park in Malawi, is one of the most unusual in Africa, with a plateau cut by numerous rivers that reach Lake Malawi by way of waterfalls off the eastern edge of the mountains.

 The eastern border of the plateau forms the wall of the Great Rift Valley.
 The great domes of hills have gentle slopes, making Nyika perfect for both trekking and mountain biking as well as Jeep exploration.